 UNESCO

-Refurbishment of an occupied heritage office building.
+Renovation of an occupied heritage office building

-Tasked with this heritage renovation project, Patriarche’s teams are working on its preservation and reinterpretation, with a view to energy efficiency.This rehabilitation is being carried out on an occupied site, in a complex urban context.
+Commissioned for this heritage renovation project, Patriarche’s teams are working on its preservation and reinterpretation with a focus on energy efficiency.
+The renovation is being carried out while the site remains occupied, in a complex urban environment.

 The program includes: